The Scottish Men’s Shed Association (SMSA) is today announcing a number of changes to its Board of Trustees.

 “All of our Trustees are Shedders, first and foremost, and understand the importance and impact of Men’s Sheds.
 Post Covid-19, there is going to be an upturn in the demand for our services and I am honoured to take on this active role, regionally and nationally, to continue to support the SMSA team to grow the Scottish Men’s Sheds Movement.”

-Further changes to the Board include Trustee Professor Chris Oliver taking over the role of Secretary and Charlie Miller (Secretary of Glasgow Area Men’s Sheds) has also stepped down as Treasurer – after six years in the role – with Jon Searle (Chairman of Wee County Men’s Shed) taking over the position.
+Further changes to the Board include Charlie Miller (Secretary of Glasgow Area Men’s Sheds) stepping down as Treasurer – after six years in the role – with Jon Searle (Chairman of Wee County Men’s Shed) taking over the position.

-The role of the Board – now consisting of six members – is to develop strategies that ensure the charity is effective, robust and financially capable of supporting its members and growing the Movement.
+The role of the Board is to develop strategies that ensure the charity is effective, robust and financially capable of supporting its members and growing the Movement.
 The recent changes and appointments offer a significant refresh of the Board and to further strengthen the team, the Association is on the lookout for a new Trustee to represent the Highlands and Islands region to ensure Scotland-wide representation and contribute to ambitious growth and development plans.
 If you are in this region and are passionate about Men’s Sheds, the SMSA would love to hear from you and what you could bring to this key role.